 - Day-to-day funding, managed by monitoring future cash flows to ensure that requirements can be met.
-This includes replenishment of funds as they mature or are borrowed by customers; - · Maintaining a portfolio of highly marketable assets that can easily be liquidated as protection against any unforeseen interruption to cash flow; - Monitoring statement of financial position liquidity ratios against internal and regulatory requirements; and - Managing the concentration and profile of debt maturities.
+This includes replenishment of funds as they mature or are borrowed by customers; - Maintaining a portfolio of highly marketable assets that can easily be liquidated as protection against any unforeseen interruption to cash flow; - Monitoring statement of financial position liquidity ratios against internal and regulatory requirements; and - · Managing the concentration and profile of debt maturities.

-5.3.2 Non-derivative cash flows
+4.2 Undiscounted cash flows